basasia/StockPredictionUsingSentimentAndTechnicalAnalysis/README.md

  ![image](https://user-images.githubusercontent.com/60352487/120923534-41524880-c6f9-11eb-9c98-0ad4adb4958e.png)

 - Optionally, you can change the classifier model to evaluate the performance.
+There are two trained classifier models available which are Random Forest (RF) and Support Vector Machine (SVM).
+They are located in \StockPredictionUsingSentimentAndTechnicalAnalysis\Trained models
 - Open the command prompt and use command "streamlit run C:/StockPredictionUsingSentimentAndTechnicalAnalysis/TradingWebApp.py" to run the web application.